zackelia/bclm/README.md

 $ sudo bclm persist
 ```

- Likewise, it can be unpersisted which will unload the plist.
+Likewise, it can be unpersisted which will unload the service and remove the plist.

 ```
 $ sudo bclm unpersist